StalinAbraham/StalinAbraham/README.md

-Just a Comman Man who loves codeing and cybersecurity
+Just a Comman Man who loves coding and cybersecurity